-- Finish all antibiotics as prescribed.
-Do not stop your antibiotics because you may
+Finish all antibiotics as prescribed.
+Don't stop your antibiotics because you may

 Key points about nephrotic syndrome

-(glomerulus).
-This results in protein spilling into the urine (proteinuria).
+(glomeruli).
+This results in protein spilling into the urine.

-- The blood within your blood vessels will become thick with the loss of fluid into
+The blood in your blood vessels will become thick with the loss of fluid into the

 liver.
 This can result in high cholesterol.

-- You will need to avoid excess sodium and fluid intake to prevent worsening fluid buildup
+You will need to limit excess sodium and fluids to prevent worsening fluid buildup

 in the tissue.